 An Indian Express train heading in to the mountains.

 6 years have now passed and our business has progressed, but we still work with many of our original tailors and suppliers who we can now thankfully call our friends.
 We have seen their progression too.
 New houses and workshops with battery banks to deal with the numerous power cuts have been built and better sewing machines have been purchased.
 This in turn has provided new jobs and a good wage for countless people up and down the supply chain, most of whom are still incredibly poor by Western standards.
 From the cotton pickers in the fields, to the men and women spinning the raw material into fabric, the couriers who ship the finished products, to the tailors and seamstresses (this is not a wholly male dominated profession) who create the garments that we stock in our shops, they and their families have all benefited.
-We are particularly careful to visit the places where our garments are being produced and meet many of the people I have just mentioned in person.
+We are particularly careful to visit the places where our stock is being produced and meet many of the people I have just mentioned in person.
 Because of this close working relationship we can guarantee that everyone we have the pleasure of working alongside are of working age, are paid a FAIR wage and get decent length, regular breaks (these are usually at the most frustrating times when we ourselves are most busy, so I can certainly vouch for that, but this is INDIA and we love it!!!)

 Some of our tailors busy at work.